// Becoming a BT Cyber Bodhisattva Without a Public IP

-When downloading resources with BitTorrent, the client enters a seeding state to upload once the download is complete.
-At this stage, BT connections are generally incoming connections; without a public IP address, uploading is impossible.
-The China Mobile broadband connection I am currently using lacks a public IP.
+When using BitTorrent to download resources, the client enters a seeding state to upload after the download ends.
+At this time, BT connections are generally incoming connections.
+If you don't have a public IP, there is no way to upload.
+The China Mobile broadband I am currently using is a broadband without a public IP.

-However, I have a few VPS servers on hand that do have public IPs, and these servers can serve as relays.
+However, I have several VPS servers with public IPs, and these servers can be used as stepping stones.

 First, I established a mesh VPN network using Tailscale.
 My laptop's Tailscale IP is 100.64.0.13, and the VPS server's Tailscale IP is 100.64.0.30.

-A SOCKS5 proxy can be quickly set up on the VPS server using tmux + ssh:
+Using `tmux` + `ssh`, a SOCKS5 proxy can be quickly set up on the VPS server:

-The BitTorrent client I use is qBittorrent, and I fixed the listening port to 42318.
-Using the Nginx stream module, a port reverse proxy can be configured:
+The BitTorrent client I use is qBitTorrent, and I have fixed the listening port to 42318.
+Using the Nginx stream module, port reverse proxy can be set up:

 stream {